There are many different types of software for additive manufacturing, and it can be tough to decide which one is the correct one for you.

 It is especially known for metal additive manufacturing (LBM, SLM, DMLS, Metal 3D Printing).
 It is simulation-based process preparation software.

-- Examiner – optimizes applications based on the analysis and evaluation of required support volume build time, surface accessibility, distortion sensitivity, and post-processing effort for every orientation.
+- Examiner – optimizes applications based on analyzing and evaluating required support volume build time, surface accessibility, distortion sensitivity, and post-processing effort for every orientation.

 - Supports – Creates optimized support structures.